rolyataylor2/GPT_Chatbot_Multiuser/README.md

-# Chatbot Interaction Script
+# Multi-user Chatbot Project

-This script allows a particular user to interact with a chatbot that utilizes the memories stored in known knowledge bases (KBs).
-The chatbot can access and update the KBs specified in the savekb parameter.
-Additionally, the script enables the chatbot to be aware of user profiles defined in the knownusers parameter.
-These profiles determine the level of knowledge the chatbot possesses about past conversations and the individuals it has interacted with.
+This project involves the development of a multi-user chatbot using GPT.
+The chatbot is capable of generating responses, continuing conversations, saving dialogues to chatrooms, and updating profiles, personas, and memories.
+It provides a versatile platform for interactive communication.

+## Save the relevant details of the conversation:

+   The bot will do the following on each run:

+   - Chat logs will be saved with the specified name in the savechat parameter.
+   - User profiles will be updated with the latest information.
+   - Knowledge bases (KBs) will be updated with the new conversation text.

 ## Usage